browserengineering/book/book/chrome.md

         self.height = self.font.metrics("linespace")
 ```

-Finally, now that we have all of the `LineLayout` and `TextLayout`
+Alright---we have the `LineLayout` and `TextLayout` objects created
-objects created and laid out, painting them is pretty easy.
-For
+and laid out.
+All that's left is painting them.
+For `LineLayout` we
-`LineLayout` we just recurse:
+just recurse:

 ``` {.python}
 class LineLayout: